Art

 Impact

 Each child will develop their skills and techniques in a way appropriate to them, through clear differentiation and support, active and purposeful experiences, and using a variety of art materials and teaching strategies.
+Children will build confidence utilising a sketchbook approach, so that children feel safe to experiment and take risks with a clear understanding that there is no right and wrong.
 Children will be more likely to choose to study art throughout their school careers and possibly consider art and design as a career choice in the future.
-Children will build confidence utilising a sketchbook approach, so that children feel safe to experiment and take risks, without the fear of doing something “wrong”.

 Our wish is for pupils to have learned, improved and embedded a range of artistic skills.
 They should have an awareness of a broad range of artists and craftspeople, and be able to consider and discuss the artworks they come across.
 We want our pupils to be confident to explore, experiment and take risks, placing value on the process and journey that they take, not just on the finished product.
 Most importantly, we want children to have found and enjoyed a creative outlet – a means of self-expression and enjoyment.